UAV-Based 3D Spectrum Sensing: Insights on Altitude, Bandwidth, Trajectory, and Effective Antenna Patterns on REM Reconstruction: Related Work

 \subsection{Airframe-Induced Radiation Pattern Distortions}

-Recent studies~\cite{badi2019experimental,badi2020experimentally, semkin2021lightweight} experimentally demonstrated that the radiation pattern of the antenna gets significantly altered when attached to a UAV, primarily due to uneven reflections and scattering, which introduce additional multipath components.
+Recent studies~\cite{badi2019experimental,badi2020experimentally, semkin2021lightweight} experimentally demonstrated that the antenna radiation pattern is significantly altered when attached to a UAV, primarily due to uneven reflections and scattering, which introduce additional multipath components.
 Similarly, Sun~\textit{et~al.}~\cite{sun2017air} showed that the UAV wings can cause airframe shadowing, particularly at low elevation angles, such as when the UAV is slightly tilted, blocking the direct ray.
-Despite these known physical impairments, the impact of UAV-specific antenna pattern calibration on the accuracy of 3D REM reconstruction remains underexplored.
-While Pesko~\textit{et~al.}~\cite{pesko2015indirect} demonstrated that Tx antenna pattern calibration can effectively reduce reconstruction errors, their findings were based on simulated data.
+Despite these known physical impairments, the impact of UAV-specific APC on the accuracy of 3D REM reconstruction remains underexplored.
+While Pesko~\textit{et~al.}~\cite{pesko2015indirect} demonstrated that APC can effectively reduce reconstruction errors, their findings were based on simulated data.
 Furthermore, Maeng~\textit{et~al.}~\cite{maeng2023kriging} utilized anechoic chamber measurements to characterize the antenna in isolation; however, this approach does not account for the pattern distortion caused by the UAV airframe itself.
 While it is possible to measure the composite UAV-antenna pattern in a large-scale anechoic facility~\cite{semkin2021lightweight}, in this work, we explore the feasibility of estimating the effective antenna pattern directly from in-field empirical measurements.
-This ensures the model captures the true interaction between the antenna and the UAV structure while in operation.}
+This allows the model to better capture the interaction between the antenna and the UAV airframe while in operation.

-\EditMush{To the best of our knowledge, the dependence of REM reconstruction error on altitude, bandwidth, and elevation angle, alongside the integration of calibrated antenna patterns into a reconstruction framework using empirical UAV-collected data, remains insufficiently addressed in existing literature.
-Table~\ref{tab:lit-review} provides a comparative summary, highlighting the distinct contributions of this study relative to the current state-of-the-art in REM reconstruction.}
+To the best of our knowledge, the dependence of REM reconstruction error on altitude, bandwidth, and elevation angle, alongside the integration of APC using empirical UAV-collected data, remains insufficiently addressed in existing literature.
+Table~\ref{tab:lit-review} provides a comparative summary, highlighting the distinct contributions of this study relative to the current state-of-the-art in REM reconstruction.